bwhite06/Sprint-Challenge--Django-I/README.md

        STATIC_URL = '/static/'
        STATIC_ROOT = os.path.join(BASE_DIR, 'static')
        ```
-7. `heroku create your-app` - makes the project and adds Heroku as a remote to your git repository so you can push to it to deploy
+7. `create` - makes the project and adds Heroku as a remote to your git repository so you can push to it to deploy
 8. `heroku addons:create heroku-postgresql:hobby-dev` - makes a PostgreSQL database associated with the project (and sets the `DATABASE_URL` Heroku config var, equivalent to a local environment variable)
 9. Set the other Heroku config vars, e.g. `ALLOWED_HOSTS=.herokuapp.com`, `DEBUG=False`, and `SECRET_KEY=somenewsecret` - see the [documentation](https://devcenter.heroku.com/articles/config-vars), you can set either via the Heroku CLI or by logging in to the Heroku Dashboard in your browser
 10. Deploy! _First, make sure you're all committed_.
 Then `git push heroku master`